advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 ### 4. Homer vs Reality: A case study

-It is not an exaggration to say that Homer is the most influential poet in the ancient world.
+It is not an exaggeration to say that Homer is the most influential poet in the ancient world.
 Just an example: Homer inspired Alexander the Great and in turn, Alexander the Great inspired many other people.

 Sometimes, history produces examples that might seem almost supernatural,